rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 # Travel

 Counselors are expected to arrive at our dormitory in Columbus
-<b}before noon on Saturday, June 22</b>.
+<b>before noon on Saturday, June 22</b>.

-- FLYING to the Columbus Airport (CMH):  Ross staff members will eet Ross participants as they arrive.
+- FLYING to the Columbus Airport (CMH):  Ross staff members will meet Ross participants as they arrive.
 Please plan to arrive Saturday morning, or Friday evening.  <br>
-&nbsp; &nbsp; &nbsp; First counselor meeting is at NOON on SATURDAY. <br>
+&nbsp; &nbsp; &nbsp; First counselor meeting is at NOON on SATURDAY June 22. <br>
 If you have a long flight, please plan to arrive in Columbus on Friday, June 21.
 Shuttles from the airport to the dorm will run as needed on Friday, Saturday, and Sunday.